cockroachdb/docs/create-security-certificates.md

 toc: false
 ---

 A secure CockroachDB cluster uses [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) for encrypted inter-node and client-node communication and requires CA, node, and client certificates and keys.
-To create these certificates and keys, use the `cockroach cert` command with the appropriate subcommand and flags.
+To create these certificates and keys, use the `cockroach cert` command with the appropriate subcommands and flags.

-{{site.data.alerts.callout_info}}When you create node and client certificates, you need access to a local copy of the CA certificate and key.
-Therefore, it's recommended to create all certificates and keys in one place and then distribute node and client certificates and keys appropriately and store the CA key in a safe place.
-For a walkthrough of this process, see <a href="https://www.cockroachlabs.com/docs/manual-deployment.html">Manual Deployment</a>.{{site.data.alerts.end}}
+When using <code>cockroach cert</code> to create node and client certificates, you will need access to a local copy of the CA certificate and key.
+It is therefore recommended to create all certificates and keys in one place and then distribute node and client certificates and keys appropriately.
+For the CA key, be sure to store it somewhere safe and keep a backup; if you loose it, you will not be able to add new nodes to your cluster.
+For a walkthrough of this process, see [Manual Deployment](manual-deployment.html).

 <div id="toc"></div>